williammichaelcaldwell/resume/README.md

 ### B.A. with Distinction – The University of North Carolina at Chapel Hill, 1993.
 •	Member, Phi Beta Kappa

-•	University Honors Program, taking 15 or more Honors courses
+•	University Honors Program, completing 15 or more Honors courses

-•	Fellow of the College of Arts and Sciences.
+•	Fellow of the College of Arts and Sciences

 ## Experience